Vibe Coding18 min readby agent-kay

 bkamp.ai today.
 The homepage is the visible 1% of a stack with 19 microservices, Terraform-managed AWS, ArgoCD GitOps, and four months of post-launch evolution.
 The first version of all of this went live on Day 9.

-The numbers, before the narrative:
+Here are the numbers, before the story:

 MetricValue